 When I found the Bronx apartment in the summer of 2012, I was more than a year into researching and writing about horn-based vehicle alerts.
 The technology's constant intrusion into my street-facing brownstone apartment fueled my resolve to find an apartment that was physically at least a block's length from any parked car.
 My top requirement was that no matter how far I craned my neck out of any window, I would not be able to see a single parked car.

-From a distance, each time I heard a car owner park and honk the horn to confirm, I experienced the perspective of the privileged: people like blissfully ignorant elected officials, people like the product developers, and the executives who brought us this technology: Just like them, I didn’t care.
+From a distance, each time I heard a car owner park and honk the horn, I experienced the perspective of the blissfully ignorant: like the product developers who brought us this technology: Just like them, I didn't care.
 From that distance, the noise had no effect on me.
-And I understood why they don’t care, why this is not a problem for all of the people who have the power to change this but don’t even know what “this” is.
+And I understood why they don't care, why this is not a problem for all of the people who have the power to change this but don't even know what "this" is.

 In my Bronx community, there were other horn sounds as well.
 There were scores of livery cab drivers who traveled along our narrow, tree-lined streets honking at every pedestrian they saw, looking for fares.
 Some did not even look at pedestrians, but stared ahead as they drove past each block.
 There were also livery drivers - or friends, or family members - who arrived in front of buildings and blasted their horns to let residents know their ride was there.
 This occurred day and night, at three in the afternoon and three in the morning.
 Some livery drivers would drive into private parking lots at seven or eight in the morning without a ride having been ordered, and honk for a few minutes in case someone happened to need a ride.